MahsaPaknezhad/MahsaPaknezhad.github.io/_posts/2022-09-20-radiomics_for_tree_bark_identification.md

 **Transform-based features**: Tranform-based features are features that are extracted after transfering the region of interest to a different space by applying a transformation function.
 Such transformation functions include **Fourier, Gabor** and **Harr wavelet** transform.
 Quantitative features such as histogram-based features are extracted from the transformed region of interest.

-**Shape-based features**: Shape-based features describe geometric properties of the region of interest. **Compactness, sphericity, density, 2D/3D dimerters, axes and their ratios** are examples of features in this family.
+**Shape-based features**: Shape-based features describe geometric properties of the region of interest. **Compactness, sphericity, density, 2D or 3D dimeters, axes and their ratios** are examples of features in this family.